quantumcoinproject/api-doc/docs/reference/making-changes.md

 Therefore, a good question to ask before making a new API proposal is whether or not the method is strictly necessary.
 Sometimes the answer is yes even without a protocol change.
-For example, `eth_getProof` has been possible since the initial version of Ethereum -- yet, it was only standardized in recent years as demand for the functionality grew.
+For example, `eth_getProof` has been possible since the initial version of QuantumCoin -- yet, it was only standardized in recent years as demand for the functionality grew.
 Before `eth_getProof`, there was no interface for getting intermediary trie nodes over the API.
 This is a great example of a method that became more necessary over time.